sled-rs/sled-rs.github.io/performance.md

 ## experimental design

-Experimental design is about selecting metrics, avoiding bias, achieving reproducible results without wasting too much time.
+Experimental design is about selecting meaningful workloads and metrics, avoiding bias and achieving reproducible results without wasting too much time getting shit done.

-Performing measurement in a way that is careful to account for the various effects that are likely to influence performance.
+Different levels of scientific rigor are appropriate for different kinds of work.
+But let's run through a quick list of things that we would like to avoid.

+1. Sometimes optimizations make code harder to read.
+If we

+Most folks will measure a program
 Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.

-Modern computer systems can be surprisingly difficult to harvest high-quality measurements from.
-Things that can significantly influence performance:
+Your machine does some things that might not be obvious, which will change your
+measurements:

 * [CPU frequency scaling](#frequency-scaling)
+  * CPUs will burst to high frequencies for short periods of time to make short tasks run quicker
+  * CPUs will cut dramatically lower their frequencies to use less power over time
+  * CPUs will cut dramatically lower their frequencies to generate less heat over time
-  * did better compilation cause your CPU to heat up? your **better** code may run **slower**
+  * did better compilation cause your CPU to heat up? your **better** code may run **slower** afterwards
   * is your laptop running on battery? **better** code may run **slower**
 * is the data you're reading from disk already in the OS pagecache?
+  * your kernel keeps a lot of recently accessed file data in memory to speed up future accesses
-  * the second run doesn't pay the disk costs. **better** code may run **slower** than slower code with a warmed cache
+  * the second run of a program that reads data from disk doesn't pay the disk costs. **better** code may run **slower** than slower code with a warmed cache
   * pagecache can be dropped via `sync && echo 3 | sudo tee /proc/sys/vm/drop_caches` (thanks [@vertexclique](https://twitter.com/vertexclique))
 * is your memory becoming more fragmented?
   * system-wide memory can be compacted via `echo 1 | sudo tee /proc/sys/vm/compact_memory` (thanks [@knweiss](https://twitter.com/knweiss))